Xilinx/bootgen/README.md

 For more details about Bootgen usage, please refer to Xilinx UG1283.

 ## Obfuscated Key generation
-Bootgen also supports Obfuscated Key generation using a Xilinx proprietary software.
-If you are using this proprietary flow, please contact a Xilinx� representative at 'secure.solutions@xilinx.com'for details and to ensure export compliance.
+In general, Bootgen supports obfuscated key generation through a Xilinx proprietary software component.
+However, obfuscated key generation is not supported in the open-source Bootgen code available in this GitHub repository.
+Support for this functionality is provided only in the version of Bootgen that is included with the Vivado or Vitis installations.
+For more information about obfuscated key generation, please refer to UG1283.

 # Build instructions
 ## Platform Support